 These valves are extremely important.
 They are used to quickly shut off water flow when pipes rupture, connections leak, or equipment fails.
 This can help prevent major water damage.
 They also help isolate water use inside a building so the whole building does not have to be taken out of operation during repairs or replacement.
-These valves should be installed to isolate each critical water-use area in your health facility such as restrooms, kitchen, surgical rooms, etc. Valves should be clearly marked stating which portions of the facility they serve and should be accessible to appropriate staff.
+These valves should be installed to isolate each critical water-use area in your hotel facility such as restrooms, kitchen, laundry, swimming pool, etc. Valves should be clearly marked stating which portions of the facility they serve and should be accessible to appropriate staff.

-Water-heater-temperature, Pressure-relief Valves (TPRVs) and Relief Valves
+Water-heater-temperature Pressure-relief Valves (TPRVs) and Relief Valves valves should be clearly visible so leaks can be easily detected.
+These valves need to be inspected and tested every two months.

 TPRVs are found on the upper part of water heaters.
 They prevent the build-up of hazardous pressure by releasing water to an overflow pipe.
 Water-supply pressure should be within the range recommended by the manufacturer.
-The discharge from these valves should be clearly visible so leaks can be easily detected.
-These valves need to be inspected and tested every two months.
+The discharge from these